Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_sections.rst

 Create sections
 ===============

-In order to create a new section you have to write the name of the section covered below by equal signs ``=``.
-For example, you can include this header.
+In order to create a new section you can write the name of the section covered below by equal signs ``=``.
+For example, you can include this header:

 .. code-block:: text